department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/evidence-needed/fully-developed-claims.md

 <div id="claim-secondary" class="usa-accordion-content">

 **You'll need to submit:**
-- Medical or lay evidence of the new physical or mental disability, **and**
+- Evidence of the new physical or mental disability from a medical professional or layperson (someone who's not a trained professional), **and**
 - Evidence of a link between the new disability and the disability we've already determined is service connected.
 Usually we need medical records or medical opinions from health care providers to support this link.
 </div>
 </li>